thecbp/P8105_final/report.md

 Data Cleaning
 -------------

 Many of the columns in the data appear to be numerical, but are in fact, categorical.
-We've created a function `catfactory` in `utils.R` to contain all the particular details on which variables needed coercing.
+Our `catfactory` function in `utils.R` contain all of our retyping.

-In our dataset, the outcome of interest we'll be focusing on is surgical site infection (SSI).
-We believe that focusing on this aspect of post-operation allows us to narrow down the scope of our analysis, while allowing for the greatest breadth for defining "complication".
-Surgical site infection (SSI) is actually contained in 3 particular columns (`postop_ssi_super`, `postop_ssi_deep` and `postop_ssi_organspace`) in the dataset, which we'll compile into one summary variable `any_ssi`.

 ``` r
 tidy_colectomies = tidy_colectomies %>%
   catfactory(.) %>%
   mutate(any_ssi = (postop_ssi_super + postop_ssi_deep +    postop_ssi_organspace) >= 1)
 ```

+The outcome of interest we'll be focusing on is surgical site infection (SSI).
+After researching more into colectomies, we found that infection was the most common type of complication.
+We believe that focusing on this aspect of post-operation allows us to narrow down the scope of our analysis, while allowing for the greatest breadth for defining "complication".

+Surgical site infection (SSI) is actually contained in 3 particular columns (`postop_ssi_super`, `postop_ssi_deep` and `postop_ssi_organspace`) in the dataset, which we'll compile into one summary variable `any_ssi`.

 Even with all of the data reduction, there are still too many variables to know which to include in the regression.
 In aid in variable selection, we did a literature review to see what has relationships have been established.